Radon: Chemical properties

-For this reason, antimony pentafluoride together with chlorine trifluoride and N_{2}F_{2}Sb_{2}F_{11} have been considered for radon gas removal in uranium mines due to the formation of radon–fluorine compounds.
+For this reason, antimony pentafluoride together with chlorine trifluoride and N2F2Sb2F11 have been considered for radon gas removal in uranium mines due to the formation of radon–fluorine compounds.
 Radon compounds can be formed by the decay of radium in radium halides, a reaction that has been used to reduce the amount of radon that escapes from targets during irradiation.
-Additionally, salts of the [RnF]^{+} cation with the anions SbF_{6}^{−}, TaF_{6}^{−}, and BiF_{6}^{−} are known.
-Radon is also oxidised by dioxygen difluoride to RnF_{2} at 173 K.
+Additionally, salts of the [RnF]+ cation with the anions SbF_{6}-, TaF_{6}-, and BiF_{6}- are known.
+Radon is also oxidised by dioxygen difluoride to RnF2 at 173 K.

-Radon oxides are among the few other reported compounds of radon; only the trioxide (RnO_{3}) has been confirmed.
-The higher fluorides RnF_{4} and RnF_{6} have been claimed, are calculated to be stable, but have not been confirmed.
-They may have been observed in experiments where unknown radon-containing products distilled together with xenon hexafluoride: these may have been RnF_{4}, RnF_{6}, or both.
-Trace-scale heating of radon with xenon, fluorine, bromine pentafluoride, and either sodium fluoride or nickel fluoride was claimed to produce a higher fluoride as well which hydrolysed to form RnO_{3}.
-While it has been suggested that these claims were really due to radon precipitating out as the solid complex [RnF][NiF_{6}]^{2−}, the fact that radon coprecipitates from aqueous solution with CsXeO_{3}F has been taken as confirmation that RnO_{3} was formed, which has been supported by further studies of the hydrolysed solution.
-That [RnO_{3}F]^{−} did not form in other experiments may have been due to the high concentration of fluoride used.
-Electromigration studies also suggest the presence of cationic [HRnO_{3}]^{+} and anionic [HRnO_{4}]^{−} forms of radon in weakly acidic aqueous solution (pH > 5), the procedure having previously been validated by examination of the homologous xenon trioxide.
+Radon oxides are among the few other reported compounds of radon; only the trioxide (RnO3) has been confirmed.
+The higher fluorides RnF4 and RnF6 have been claimed, are calculated to be stable, but have not been confirmed.
+They may have been observed in experiments where unknown radon-containing products distilled together with xenon hexafluoride: these may have been RnF4, RnF6, or both.
+Trace-scale heating of radon with xenon, fluorine, bromine pentafluoride, and either sodium fluoride or nickel fluoride was claimed to produce a higher fluoride as well which hydrolysed to form RnO3.
+While it has been suggested that these claims were really due to radon precipitating out as the solid complex [RnF]_{2}+[NiF6](2−), the fact that radon coprecipitates from aqueous solution with CsXeO3F has been taken as confirmation that RnO3 was formed, which has been supported by further studies of the hydrolysed solution.
+That [RnO3F]- did not form in other experiments may have been due to the high concentration of fluoride used.
+Electromigration studies also suggest the presence of cationic [HRnO3]+ and anionic [HRnO4]- forms of radon in weakly acidic aqueous solution (pH > 5), the procedure having previously been validated by examination of the homologous xenon trioxide.

 The decay technique has also been used.
-Avrorin et al. reported in 1982 that ^{212}Fr compounds cocrystallised with their caesium analogues appeared to retain chemically bound radon after electron capture; analogies with xenon suggested the formation of RnO_{3}, but this could not be confirmed.
+Avrorin et al. reported in 1982 that ^{212}Fr compounds cocrystallised with their caesium analogues appeared to retain chemically bound radon after electron capture; analogies with xenon suggested the formation of RnO3, but this could not be confirmed.